-Over the past couple of years, Vietnam has been making a fair amount of noise as the perfect place to do business in.
+Over the past couple of years, Vietnam has been making a fair amount of noise as the perfect place to do a business license in Vietnam.
 There are several factors which indicate that Vietnam could just be the country from which the Asian market can be captured.
-With that being said, one has to keep in mind that opening up a private limited company in Vietnam can be a difficult task if you are not familiar with the process.
-There are several steps and requirements that need to be followed in order to successfully register your process.
+With that being said, one has to keep in mind that opening up a private limited company in Vietnam can be a difficult task if you are not familiar with the process and types of visa in Vietnam.
+There are several steps and requirements that need to be followed in order to successfully register your process of FDI in Vietnam.
 The steps are given out below.

 Step 1: The very first step of registering your private limited company in Vietnam will require you to check your company name and see if it is valid or not.
 Company names are very important and you need to verify whether your proposed company is already in use by somebody else or not.
 Once that has been cleared you can move on to the business registration process.
 According to the Government Decree 78/2015/ND-CP enterprise registration of 14th September 2015, you will be required to submit certain documents.
 These are needed in order to file your enterprise for registration.
 Once all your documents are verified, your application will be transferred to the database of the Department General of Taxation which is under the control of the Ministry of Finance.
 After the transfer is completed, it takes two working days to issue an enterprise code number.
 The code number is unique for each individual business and will be your business registration code number as well as your tax code number.
 After the number is given out, you will be provided with a provisional business registration certificate.
 All these are done under the Business Registration Office of the Department of Planning & Investment.